 Microsoft Azure – a guide to getting started

-When you’re considering Microsoft’s Azure cloud technology for the first time – either evaluating it for your organization, or as a consultant on behalf of another organization – you know you’ll need to get the basic features up and running as painlessly as possible.
+When you’re considering Microsoft’s Azure (now Microsoft Entra) cloud technology for the first time – either evaluating it for your organization or as a consultant on behalf of another organization – you know you’ll need to get the basic features up and running as painlessly as possible.
 And then you’ll need to show how these features can be configured and extended to bring real benefits – real enough that someone is willing to pay real money to build and maintain them.

 Azure cloud – rushing in is something that you may regret

-The danger is that proving its benefits may lead to you rushing into a solution, which makes the fundamental infrastructure not suitable for a production implementation.
+The danger is that proving its benefits may lead to you rushing into a solution, which makes the fundamental infrastructure unsuitable for a production implementation.
 With on-premises solutions, this is not so important; you can simply tear down the solution and start again.
-But your tenant in the Azure cloud is not so easy to tear down – so it’s important to get it right first time.
-For all the ‘how-tos’ out there, there are some options which are not trivial to change, for example, the choice of whether Intune will be driven via a web interface or via integration with System Center Configuration Manager.
+But your tenant in the Azure cloud is not so easy to tear down – so it’s important to get it right the first time.
+For all the ‘how-tos’ out there, there are some options that are not trivial to change, for example, the choice of whether Intune will be driven via a web interface or integration with System Center Configuration Manager.
 Rushing into a cloud build is something that you may regret.

-A cloud project is often driving towards tangible goals set by a functional need such as device management or content management.
+A cloud project is often driven towards tangible goals set by a functional need such as device management or content management.
 To make sure you get everything right requires a broad awareness of the platform, not just a functionally-focused one.
-Because Microsoft’s Enterprise Mobility + Security Suite (EM+S) is a set of products licensed together, you will often also need to get several functional areas into the room in order to complete your business justification.
-So it is often not enough to persuade the device management group that EM+S is a good idea – you will need to talk about content security, MFA and ADFS integration as well.
-Understanding the purpose, capabilities and configuration of all of the components of EM+S is essential to the success of the overall project.
+Because Microsoft’s Enterprise Mobility + Security Suite (EM+S) is a set of products licensed together, you will often also need to get several functional areas into the room to complete your business justification.
+So it is often not enough to persuade the device management group that EM+S is a good idea – you will need to talk about content security, MFA, and ADFS integration as well.
+Understanding the purpose, capabilities, and configuration of all of the components of EM+S is essential to the success of the overall project.

-There’s a whole bunch of information right here on the web – blogs, articles, how-tos, etc, – but what if you want something a bit more structured, considered and logical?
-IT professionals we’ve spoken to (and we’ve spoken to a lot) tell us they want a practical step-by-step approach which examines the many options along the way, allows them to understand the possibilities, and test stuff before they try to apply it to their own businesses.
+There’s a whole bunch of information right here on the web – blogs, articles, how-tos, etc, – but what if you want something a bit more structured, considered, and logical?
+IT professionals we’ve spoken to (and we’ve spoken to a lot) tell us they want a practical step-by-step approach that examines the many options along the way, allows them to understand the possibilities, and test stuff before they try to apply it to their businesses.

-We have a number of Microsoft Azure training courses – practical, hands-on course, stuffed with labs that take you step-by-step through the underpinnings of a successful deployment to the Microsoft Azure cloud.
+We have several Microsoft Azure (now Microsoft Entra) training courses – practical, hands-on courses, stuffed with labs that take you step-by-step through the underpinnings of a successful deployment to the cloud.
 Our training explains the individual components and how they fit together.
 Come and try it out – with expert tutor guidance – in a test environment before you take the plunge.
 You’re only going to do this once, so be sure you do it right. first time.

 Keeping up to date with Azure Updates